 As you can see, LAN switches are an amazing technology that can really make a difference in the speed and quality of a network.

-For more information on LAN switches, networks and related topics, check out the links on the next page.
+For more information on LAN switches, networks and related topics, check out the links below.